-Baylor Law accepts LSAT scores from the past 5 testing years (a testing year runs from June-May), as long as we have received the score by the application deadline.
+Baylor Law accepts LSAT scores from this year and the past 5 testing years (a testing year runs from June-May), as long as we have received the score by the application deadline.

 4. Is there an LSAT preparatory program taught at Baylor Law?

 Baylor Law does not offer an LSAT preparatory program.

 5. Should I take an LSAT preparatory program?

 This is a personal decision, and there is no one way to study for the LSAT.

 6. Does Baylor Law average my LSAT scores if I take the LSAT more than once?

 No. Although the Admissions Committee will see all of your LSAT scores, they report and review the highest score.
 However, if there is a large number of cancellations, or if your score changes dramatically, we recommend you include an addendum to provide additional context.